Workshops 2025

 www.littlekiwisnatureplay.com

-Kaitaia, Te Hiku o Te Ika, Aotearoa NZ – Educator
+Kaitaia, Aotearoa NZ – Educator

 Personal Bio: Wiremu Sarich, Te Rarawa, Ngapuhi, Tainui, is a leading exponent in the resurgence of Ngā Taonga Taakaro (traditional Māori games/pastimes).
 He uses fundamental principles of indigenous methodology to activate sensory awareness.
 Through basic instruction, physical activity and observation he challenges conventional thought processes to facilitate participants’ understanding of connection to themselves, others and the natural environment.